What are "free radicals"?

 - Acceleration of the progression and increase in the severity of many diseases

-- Increased risk of recurrence in many diseases
+- Increased risk of relapse in many diseases

 What positive functions do free radicals have in the body?

-- Macrophages and granulocytes form redox systems in mitochondria; free radicals kill bacteria and protozoa in interaction with lytic enzymes
+- Macrophages and granulocytes form redox systems in mitochondria; in doing so, they kill free radicals. z.BBacteria and protozoa in conjunction with lytic enzymes

-- Radical-producing chemotherapeutic agents and radiation kill cancer cells; ATTENTION: Therefore, antioxidants should not be taken during chemotherapy and/or radiotherapy!
+- Radical-producing chemotherapeutic agents and radiation kill cancer cells; WARNING: Therefore, antioxidants should not be taken during chemotherapy and/or radiation therapy!

-- Signaling function: Radicals can act as signaling substances, e.g. in inflammation (stimulation of the transport of immune cells to the site of inflammation), in the growth of nerve cells (e.g. after spinal cord injuries, in the context of adult neurogenesis) and in wound healing
+- Signaling function: Radicals can act as signaling substances, z.B. in inflammation (stimulation of the transport of immune cells to the site of inflammation), in the growth of nerve cells (z.B. after spinal cord injuries, in the context of adult neurogenesis) and during wound healing

 What are antioxidants?

-- Antioxidants are “radical scavengers”, i.e. they give an electron to the radical and thus reduce it (and are usually oxidized themselves in the process)
+- Antioxidants are “free radical scavengers”, d.hThey donate an electron to the radical and thus reduce it (and are thereby destroyed). i.d.R(self-oxidized)

-- When reduced, they have an OH, SH or NH group and react faster with radicals than other biological structures (e.g.: 1 molecule of the antioxidant vitamin E protects up to 1000 fatty acid chains!)
+- They have a reduced OH, SH or NH group and react faster with radicals than other biological structures (e.g.(1 molecule of the antioxidant vitamin E protects up to 1000 fatty acid chains!)

-- Antioxidants act synergistically and regenerate each other: they form a network enzymatic and non-enzymatic antioxidants: Vitamin C, E, coenzyme Q10 (ubiquinone as oxidized, ubiquinol as reduced form), glutathione and alpha-lipoic acid regenerate (reduce) each other after oxidation
+- Antioxidants work synergistically and regenerate each other: they form a network.
+Enzymatic and non-enzymatic antioxidants: Vitamins C, E, coenzyme Q10 (ubiquinone as oxidized, ubiquinol as reduced form), glutathione and alpha-lipoic acid regenerate (reduce) each other after oxidation.

-- with copper (Cu)/zinc (Zn) as cofactor in the cytoplasm and extracellular space
+- with copper (Cu)/zinc (Zn) as a cofactor in the cytoplasm and extracellular space

 - with manganese (Mn) as a cofactor in mitochondria

-- Catalyze the reduction of H202 to H20 (prevention of hydroxyl radicals)
+- They catalyze the reduction of H2O2 to H2O (prevention of hydroxyl radicals)

-- in liver, skin, kidney cells and erythrocytes
+- a. in liver, skin, kidney cells and erythrocytes

 - Selenium-independent peroxidases (iron (Fe)-dependent)